sanctumos/broca/README.md

 ### Benefits of This Structure

-- **Complete Isolation**: Each agent runs independently with its own configuration, database, and plugin instances
+- **Complete Isolation**: Each agent runs independently with its own complete Broca repository, configuration, database, and plugin instances
 - **Scalability**: Easy to add new agents without affecting existing ones
-- **Maintenance**: Update the base Broca 2 installation once, affects all agents
+- **Maintenance**: Each agent can be updated independently by pulling from their own Broca repository
 - **Backup**: Simple to backup individual agent configurations and data
 - **Resource Efficiency**: Only the virtual environment is shared (Sanctum-wide, not Broca-specific)
 - **Flexibility**: Each agent can have different plugins, settings, and configurations
 - **Security**: No cross-agent data leakage or configuration conflicts
+- **Version Control**: Each agent can run different versions of Broca if needed

 ## 🤖 Acknowledgments